 Houses up to 98 male and female students featuring a variety of occupancy options (doubles, triples, quads, and 6-person rooms), and most spaces are equipped with private baths.
-The hall features loftable beds and movable furniture.
+The hall features bed frames which can be lifted, lowered, and/or bunked and movable furniture.
 A formal parlor on the second floor is a popular event space.
 Johnson Hall also offers a kitchen and a television/study lounge on the third floor.